nmeum/depp/README.md

 large repository as they generate lots of HTML files (e.g. one for each commit).

-Contrary to existing approaches, this software does not strive to be a fully featured git browser for the web.
+Contrary to existing static page approaches, this software does not strive to be a fully featured git browser for the web.
 Instead, the purpose of this software is to provide a quick overview for a given repository.
 As such, this software does intentionally not provide a web frontend for existing tools like `git-log(1)`, `git-blame(1)`, et cetera.
 If more information is needed the person viewing the generated web page should simply clone the repository and use `git(1)` as usual.

 ## Status